guyplusplus/Community-CALayer7-CustomAssertions/README.md

 The first duplicated name found is stored in the context variable 'duplicatedName', in a JSON path format, for example '$.a'.

-** warning: ** use this assertion after the request JSON object size is bounded, typically via a 'Protect Against JSON Document Structure Assertion' and set 'container depth' and 'object entry count' with reasonable values.
+**Warning:** use this assertion after the request JSON object size is bounded, typically via a 'Protect Against JSON Document Structure Assertion' and set 'container depth' and 'object entry count' with reasonable values.